architapathak/FactFinder/README.md

 You can now clone the repository within this environment and install dependencies for the web app.
 To exit the virual environment, simply run `deactivate` command from anywhere.

 ## Installing/Downloading Dependencies
+**Note that models stored in location *modules/models/* have total size 835M.
+Please download them manually or use git lfs (https://git-lfs.github.com/)**

 Once inside the project directory on virtual environment, the following command can be used to install dependencies as mentioned in **requirements.txt** file

 ```